Cache

 Overview

-A good caching system improves the intrinsic quality of the user experience and reduces the cost of resource usage and environmental impact.
-Sunday supports the following caching features in addition to the traditional simple TTL-based caching
+A good caching system fundamentally improves the quality of user experience and reduces resource utilization costs and environmental impact.
+BEAR.Sunday supports the following caching features in addition to traditional simple TTL-based caching:

 Distributed Cache Framework

-Sunday solves this problem by having each resource hold the URI of the dependent resource as a tag.
-When a resource embedded with #[Embed]
+BEAR.Sunday solves this problem by having each resource hold the URI of dependent resources as tags.
+When a resource embedded with #[Embed] is modified, the cache and ETag of all related resources are invalidated, and cache regeneration occurs for the next request.

-Donut cache
+Donut Cache

 Usage